 - Be careful not to overfill your dough as it can be difficult to roll them.
 When making jam filled crescent bread, you need to spread just enough filling onto the triangles before you roll them up.

 - Brush some butter on top for additional flavor.
 Brushing butter before you bake them adds a wonderfully sweet and buttery flavor to your homemade crescent rolls.

 - When placing your rolls on a baking sheet, make sure to leave at least two inches between each roll.
 They will puff up once they’re baked and the spaces will prevent them from sticking to each other.

 These stuffed homemade crescent rolls are filled with a delicious apricot jam for fruity dinner rolls you can enjoy any time of the day.
 They are light, soft, and best served while warm.

 Preheat your oven to 375 degrees F.

-Remove crescent rolls from the package and unroll.
-Then, place the unrolled crescent rolls on an ungreased cookie sheet.
+Remove crescent rolls from the package and unroll them before placing them on an ungreased cookie sheet.

 - Spread a layer of jam on each triangle.